What an NVT concession lets you do

 - be taking an approved National Vocational Training (NVT) programme

-- have passed the Driver CPC part 1 and part 3 tests
+- have passed the theory and practical tests for lorry/bus

 This is called an ‘NVT concession’ - you’re only allowed to use it once.